 NOTE:On some versions of Windows Server, the ProgramData folder is not visible by default.
 To display it in File Explorer, click , and then select .

 Continue with Viewing the Gateway Accounting Report.

 After accounting files are being successfully sent to the Monitor Agent for processing, you can view the Gateway Accounting report in your web browser.

-Select the GWIA for which you want to view accounting reports, then click.
+Select the GWIA for which you want to view accounting reports, and then click.

 The initial report lists all users who have sent and received messages through the GWIA.
 It lists the number of messages, the size of the messages, and the number of attachments.
 You can sort the list by any column heading.

 In thelist, click a user to list all messages sent to and from the user.

 In the list of messages, click a message ID to run a Message Tracking report for that message.